meetzamers/meetzam/README.md

 Has anyone ever found any difficulty finding the correct movie and the ideal company to watch a movie with?
 Oftentimes, just the process of finding the right movie and organizing it with the right people can be a time-consuming task.

-We are envisioning a mobile application which allows people to find other people to go to a movie together.
-Users can select one or more movies that they want to watch and we will match them with a group of people with the same interests as them.
+Here at meetZam, we envision a mobile application that allows individuals to search for other people to go to a movie with.
+Users can select one or more movies that they want to watch and we will match them with a group of people sharing the same interests.

 ### Background Info